-As the summer heat kicks in, Chesapeake Bay become a great place to cool off.
+As the summer heat kicks in, the Chesapeake Bay becomes a great place to cool off.
 But is the water always safe to be in?

 The answer to that question depends on where you are.
 There a hundreds of beaches along the Bay and its tidal tributaries, and the water quality can change with a single rain or runoff event.

-If you're out on a boat, it becomes even more difficult to answer, because the Bay is so large and bacteria levels are always flucuation.
-The rule of thumb to avoid the water 48 hours after a rainstorm, as the rain carries bacteria and nutrient runoff into the water.
+If you're out on a boat, it becomes even more difficult to answer, because the Bay is so large and bacteria levels are always fluctuating.
+The rule of thumb is to avoid the water 48 hours after a rainstorm, as the rain carries bacteria and nutrient runoff into the water.

 How to find a water quality update

 The quickest way to find out if a beach or river along the Bay is safe to swim in is to visit a park website.
 Public beaches should have a state or county website that's regularly updated with swim advisory information.

 You can also visit the following state websites and apps to find your location.
 These resources use data from professionals who are regularly testing water quality.